 Just as white shades are best for floor and table lamps, white shades are best for windows.

 The reason is that they reflect light and can even make windows appear larger if hung properly.

 If possible, hang the curtains higher than the top of the windows and make them extend more on each side (but still cover the wall space directly on either side of the window).
 This will make the windows appear taller and wider.

 Keep your walls light

 As with furniture, floors, ceilings, and basically everything else in the room, you want the walls to be as light as possible.

 While a navy blue wall is lovely in a room with lots of natural light, it will make you feel like you are in a cave if you are in a dark room.

 Getting more natural light in a darkened room isn’t exactly easy (without major construction at least), but it is possible with some strategic design and decorating skills.

-The most important thing to remember is to create light through bright and airy colors in the room because.
+The most important thing to remember is to create light through bright and airy colors in the room.

-Otherwise, no matter how many mirrors are placed or how many floor lamps are put in, that room will still appear dark.
+Otherwise, no matter how many mirrors are placed or how many floor lamps are put in, the room will still appear dark.